expresspigeon/blog/src/content/kb/integrations/zapier.md

 ### Supported Triggers

-* Contact Added To List - Triggers when a new contact is added/copied/moved to a contact list.
+* Contact Added To List - Triggers when a new contact is added/copied/moved to a specified contact list.
-* Email Opened - Triggers when an email is opened in a particular campaign.
+* Email Opened - Triggers when an email is opened in a chosen campaign.

 ### Supported Searches